-When researching these mammals, many ask several of our most frequently asked questions such as, how big is a blue whale at different stages of its life, what compares to a blue whale size, and how long is a blue whale in length?
+When researching these mammals, many ask several of our most frequently asked questions such as, exactly how big is a blue whale at different stages of its life, what compares to a blue whale’s size, and how long is a blue whale in length?

-Being whale watching tour operators out of the Dana Harbor in Dana Point, California, our Dolphin Safari family spends countless days embarking on whale watching Southern California expeditions while seeing whale sightings of these magnificent blue whales.
+Being whale watching tour operators out of the Dana Point Harbor in Dana Point, California, our Dolphin Safari family spends countless days embarking on whale watching Southern California expeditions while seeing whale sightings of the magnificent blue whales in Dana Point.

-The Dana Point whale watching season between May and November brings these gentle giants to the area as these whales eat small crustaceans called krill.
-This whale watching season makes for some of the best whale watching in California, and while enjoying these trips, we and many passengers are first-hand witnesses of their blue whale size, blue whale length, and everything that encompasses.
+The Dana Point blue whale watching season between May and October brings these gentle giants to the area as these whales eat small crustaceans called krill.
+This whale watching season makes for some of the best whale watching in California, and while enjoying these trips, we and many passengers are first-hand witnesses of how big a blue whale is, blue whale length, and everything that encompasses.

-As this whale is the largest mammal on earth, its blue whale size reaches lengths of up to 110 feet long!
+As this whale is the largest mammal on earth, its size reaches lengths of up to 110 feet long!
 To translate just how big a blue whale is, it’s almost half the length of a football field and nearly 20 feet longer than a professional NBA basketball court.
-So when wondering how big is a blue whale, take a long look at the field or court at your next sports game.
+So, the next time you’re wondering just how big a blue whale is, take a long look at the field or court at your next sports game.

 While the length of a blue whale reaches far, it leads many to wonder how much weight is packed in that body that seems to stretch on for miles.
 An adult blue whale can weigh up to 333,000 pounds, making their blue whale size both extraordinarily long and large.
-This can make one almost fall off of their chair while wondering how big is a blue whale.
 The enormous size does not stop there though.

 With a heart so big, the immense amount of blood being pumped to and from it must be carried through giant-sized arteries.
 In fact, their arteries are so large that a full-grown adult human could swim through them.

-With lungs that can hold nearly 5,000 liters of oxygen, they can hold their breath for up to an hour as they dive to depths of 100 meters below the surface.
+With lungs that can hold nearly 5,000 liters of oxygen, the blue whale can hold their breath for up to an hour as they dive to depths of 100 meters below the surface.
 Two blue whale size blowholes are located on their top side, each big enough for a small child to crawl through.

-Their colossal blue whale size anatomy may also have you asking how big is a blue whale size brain.
+Their colossal anatomy of the blue whale may have you wondering about their brain.
 Although the majority of their internal organs are both massive and extraordinary, their brain size is remarkably smaller than what one may assume.
-Weighing a little less than 16 pounds, it makes up less only .007% of their entire body weight.
+Weighing a little less than 16 pounds, it makes up roughly .007% of their entire body weight.

-Compared to animals we’re familiar with today, the blue whale size weight is equivalent to 25 adult elephants, over 300 adult male polar bears, or 15 school buses.
+Compared to animals we’re familiar with today, the blue whale size and weight are equivalent to 25 adult elephants, over 300 adult male polar bears, or 15 school buses.
 That’s BIG!
 Enormously big!

-Their epic selves can be found almost all around the globe, as blue whales live in all of the earth’s oceans except the Arctic.
+The beautiful blue whale can be found almost all around the globe, as blue whales live in all of the earth’s oceans except the Arctic.
 However, many blue whales spend several months in Southern California at Dana Point to feed and raise their young.
 With a mature lifespan of up to 90 years, they are amid some of the longest-lived animals on the planet.
 They primarily dwell alone or in small pairs, with mothers nursing their blue whale calves for up to seven months where they then are able to feed and grow on their own.

 Although the blue whale is endangered and faces threats during its lifetime, its numbers are increasing and many people around the world are being more conscious and aware of the impact they have on their habitat and existence.

 Blue whales in Dana Point are truly extraordinary, bringing us thrill and joy during our whale watching safaris.
-For the opportunity to connect and take part in the thrill that these colossal cetaceans offer, feel free to join us for an unforgettable experience during one of our daily, year-round, dolphin and whale watching trips.
+For the opportunity to connect and take part in the excitement that these colossal cetaceans offer, join us for an unforgettable experience during one of our daily, year-round, dolphin and whale watching trips.
 There’s truly nothing like it.